tomasaschan/git-dump-sample/README.md

 There is an [RFC for the format](https://docs.google.com/document/d/1ltvyC14Kt4-_iWGqv1Bpc5PWQAWFynAY7n6cLqGxHJE/edit#) which showcases the simpler cases.
 For a fuller description, run the scripts in this repo to generate the sample repository and its dump file.

+**NOTE:** In order to not over-engineer things, this script keeps things simple.
+Not all features of the above RFC are exposed in this example!

 ## Setting up your environment

 The Python script depends on some Python packages, which can be installed with `pip`: